Department of Orang Asli Development: History

 A landmark case on this matter is in the 2002 case of Sagong bin Tasi & Ors v Kerajaan Negeri Selangor.
 The case was concerned with the state using its powers conferred under the 1954 Act to evict Orang Asli from gazetted Orang Asli Reserve Land.
 The High Court ruled in favour of Sagong Tasi, who represented the Orang Asli, and this decision was upheld by the Court of Appeal.

-The former Prime Minister of Malaysia, Dr. Mahathir Mohamad, made controversial remarks regarding the Orang Asli, saying that Orang Asli were not entitled to more rights than the Malays, even though they were natives to the land.
-He posted this on his blog comparing the Orang Asli in Malaysia to Native Americans in the United States, Maori in New Zealand, and Aborigines in Australia.
-He was criticised by spokespeople and advocates for the Orang Asli who said that the Orang Asli desired to be recognised as the natives of Malaysia and that his statement would expose their land to businessmen and loggers.

 On 1 May 2018, Ajis Sitin from the Semai tribe, became the first Orang Asli to be appointed Director-General.

+He was replaced a year later by former Universiti Malaya anthropologist Juli Edo.
+Juli spoke out against attempts to convert the Orang Asli, particularly by the Islamist PAS government in Kelantan.
+He was also vocal about the need to defend Orang Asli ancestral lands against land grab.

-On 14 September 2021, Sapiah Mohd Nor, Chief of Enforcement Management in the Ministry of Domestic Trade and Consumer Affairs (KPDNHEP) and the sister of Member of Parliament (MP) for Cameron Highlands Ramli Mohd Nor became the first Orang Asli woman appointed as JAKOA Director-General.
+On 14 September 2021, Sapiah Mohd Nor, the sister of Member of Parliament (MP) for Cameron Highlands Ramli Mohd Nor became the first Orang Asli woman appointed as JAKOA Director-General.

+She was formerly Chief of Enforcement Management in the Ministry of Domestic Trade and Consumer Affairs (KPDNHEP).
+Sapiah and Ramli are also related to Ajis Sitin who was since been appointed to the Dewan Negara.